SpectoLabs/hoverfly-java/.github/ISSUE_TEMPLATE/question-about-Hoverfly-Java.md

 ---
 name: Questions about Hoverfly Java
-about: This is not the appropriate channel - please use our Gitter channel
+about: This is not the appropriate channel - please use Github Discussions

 ---

-Please use: https://gitter.im/SpectoLabs/hoverfly for questions about `Hoverfly`.
+Please use https://github.com/SpectoLabs/hoverfly/discussions questions about `Hoverfly`.

 Only posts that are bug reports or feature/enhancement requests will be addressed here.